OpenAPI specification and validation

 </html>

 When the REST API of an IAM module is accessed without upstream OpenAPI validation, IAM validates the JSON content of the request.
-Schema violations result in an error response status code 400.
-The error response typically includes a pointer and meta information about the violation.
+If the JSON violates the schema, the system typically responses with an error that includes a pointer and meta information about the violation.

-For example, a request to the Loginapp REST API that is missing the required property username results in the following error message:
+For example, a request to the Loginapp REST API missing the required property username results in the following error message:

 Example